St Peter Modern 3 Bedrooms apt

 8 guests can sleep comfortably across 3 bedrooms and one sofa bed in this sleek apartment characterised by alternating colour schemes and elegant furnishings.
 Engaging artwork hangs on the walls of all rooms and can be admired as guests enjoy dinner in the dining area, or browse the internet via Wi-Fi in the living room.

 Every bedrooms has got Tv.
+One also in the livingroom.

 The vast collection of works gathered over time by the Roman Catholic Church are located within the Vatican Museums which are 15 minutes' away on foot.
 The ancient fortress of Sant'Angelo Castle is 15 minutes' away on foot.